splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/3-structuring-data/4-activities.md

   - Name
   - Genre (one of Pop, Rock, RnB)
   - Runtime
+- Have a Dotifin struct with:
+  - An Artist
+  - A Song
 - Have an Artist
+- Modify your existing code to make use of these new structs
 - Introduce an "Add Song" screen which allows the user to:
   - Specify a file name for that song
   - Specify a name for that song